krrm1/clothing/README.md

 add a to the script
 * oxmysql
-* soon with qb-core files
+* soon add to work with qb-core files
-* soon with good saving system